Skip to content

 Branch

+A branch is an independent line of work within a repository.
 When you create a branch, you get a separate copy of the documentation to work on.
 Changes on your branch do not affect the main version until they are reviewed and approved.

 Common branch names you will encounter: